andresayac/edge-tts-php/README.md

 - **Text-to-Speech**: Convert text into natural-sounding speech using Microsoft Edge's TTS capabilities.
 - **Multiple Voices**: Access a variety of voices to suit your project's needs.
+- **Audio Export Options**: Export synthesized audio in different formats (raw, base64, or directly to a file).
 - **Command-Line Interface**: Use a simple CLI for easy access to functionality.
 - **Easy Integration**: Modular structure allows for easy inclusion in existing PHP projects.

+Command-Line Interface: Use a simple CLI for easy access to functionality.
+Easy Integration: Modular structure allows for easy inclusion in existing PHP projects.

 ## Installation